avisek2018/AzureML_MLflow_AzureDB/README.md

 ## Define and Configure a MLflow Experiment:

+We need to define and set the experiment inside Azure Machine Learning.

 ```
 experiment_name = 'Penguin-ADB-MLflow-AML'
 mlflow.set_experiment(experiment_name)
 ```

 ## Run Experiment:

+Once we define and create the experiment we can start your training run with ` start_run()`

 ```
 with mlflow.start_run() as run: